xiaoiver/infinite-canvas-tutorial/packages/site/docs/guide/lesson-002.md

 ### Processing color values

 Unlike Canvas or SVG, color values in string form can't be used directly in WebGL or WebGPU, but [d3-color] can be converted to `{ r, g, b, opacity }` format, which can then be passed directly into `attribute` as `vec4` or compressed.
-Finally, we only support RGB-space color values for now, which means that [hsl] and the like are not available:
+Finally, we only support RGB-space color values for now, which means that [hsl] and [oklch] are not available:

 ```ts
 import * as d3 from 'd3-color';